 EPA's Role in the United Nations Economic and Social Council

-As part of U.S. outreach leading up to Rio+20, and in support of ECOSOC’s sustainable development priority, EPA and the White House Council on Environmental Quality (CEQ) partnered to launch a Youth Sustainability Challenge, Exit which invited youth and young adults to create short videos on what they are doing to promote sustainability.
+As part of U.S. outreach leading up to Rio+20, and in support of ECOSOC’s sustainable development priority, EPA and partners launched a Youth Sustainability Challenge, Exit which invited youth and young adults to create short videos on what they are doing to promote sustainability.
 Georgetown Energy, a student group from Georgetown University in Washington, DC, won the overall award with this video.Exit

 Established by Chapter X of the Charter of the United Nations Exitin 1946, ECOSOC considers a wide range of issues, including the world’s environmental challenges and how environment and development challenges interlink.
 ECOSOC has 54 member Governments which are elected for three-year terms by the General Assembly of the UN based on geographical representation.